If you’re not feeling confident that gut feeling is enough to gauge how to know if an interview was successful, then reading this post may help!

 2. Spoke like you had the role already

-Sometimes interviewers can already see you as a perfect fit to the role and talk to you in absolutes.
-If the recruiter speaks to you like you have the role already, it’s pretty much a given you’ve got the job.
-(It would be weird if they did this and thought you were an unsuitable candidate!)
+Sometimes interviewers can already see you as a perfect fit for the role and talk to you in absolutes.
+(It would be weird if they did this and thought you were an unsuitable candidate!) if the recruiter speaks to you like you have the role already, it’s pretty much a given you’ve got the job.

-This suggests the interviewer can already envision you in the role and they are trying to get you to envision yourself in the position too.
+This suggests the interviewer can already envision you in the role, and they are trying to get you to envision yourself in the position.

 3. The interviewer tried to sell the company to you